helrond/clbsj.org/_posts/2020-11-19-scholar-activist-encounter-abby-mohaupt-and-rick-ufford-chase.md

 layout: scholar-activist-encounter
 published: true
 time: '7:30pm Eastern Time'
-title: 'Scholar-Activist Encounter: Abby Mohaupt and Rick Ufford-Chase'
+title: 'Scholar-Activist Encounter: abby mohaupt and Rick Ufford-Chase'
 description: >-
   In this session, faith-rooted scholar-activists Rick Ufford-Chase and Rev. Abby Mohaupt will share about their work for environmental and racial justice within the Presbyterian Church USA and beyond.
 ---
-In this session, faith-rooted scholar-activists Rick Ufford-Chase and Rev. Abby Mohaupt will share about their work for environmental and racial justice within the Presbyterian Church USA and beyond.
+In this session, faith-rooted scholar-activists Rick Ufford-Chase and rev. abby mohaupt will share about their work for environmental and racial justice within the Presbyterian Church USA and beyond.

 Advance registration is required.